Cookie Consent

 #2 Consent acquisition approach

-Clickwrap agreements approach this differently.
-In clickwrap agreements, users must actively consent to the terms by taking a specific action, such as clicking a checkbox or a button that explicitly confirms their agreement.
+The clickwrap method approaches this differently.
+A clickwrap requires users to actively consent to contractual terms by taking a specific action, such as clicking a checkbox or a button that explicitly confirms their agreement.
 The user will be unable to get access to the company's products and services without explicitly consenting to its T&Cs.

 #3 Enforceability

-The enforceability of a browsewrap agreement can be more challenging compared to a clickwrap agreement.
+It is more difficult to enforce browsewrap agreements.
 Since users are not explicitly required to acknowledge the terms, it can be harder for a website or service provider to prove that the user had actual knowledge of the terms and agreed to them.

 Courts may scrutinize the design, placement, and visibility of the browsewrap agreement to determine its enforceability.